Emotions Are What People Do Together

 And this is simply a funny thought I had in the office of a local school, waiting to present an activity.

-I am highly amused by this motivational slogan I came across to go with their buffalo mascot: "Lead the Stampede."
+I am highly amused by this motivational slogan I came across to go with their buffalo mascot: "Lead the Stampede.""stampede (noun) 1: a wild headlong rush or flight of frightened animals"From Merriam-Webster.

 I mean no mockery because I understand and appreciate their intent.
 But you have to admit that the overly literal interpretation is funny.